matuteiglesias/journal/content/Health/2025-05-21_Explored_Emotional_and_Strategic_Dimensions_of_Fee.md

 - Identified actionable steps for cognitive structuring and emotional processing.

 ### Pending Tasks
-- Implement the identified actionable steps for emotional processing and [[strategic planning]].
+- Implement the identified actionable steps for emotional processing and strategic planning.